-Deploy an app to the edge in about 30 minutes
+Deploy an app to the edge in under 10 minutes

 What you will accomplish